IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/github-runbook-best-practices.md

 IBMer Only - https://github.ibm.com/dte-support/public

 When using a Runbook as an additional Resource for your Collection, be sure to use the correct Repo.
-If your Collection is avaiable to BPs and IBMers, use https://github.com/IBM/dte-support-public.
+If your Collection is available to BPs and IBMers, use https://github.com/IBM/dte-support-public.
 If your Collection is only available to IBMers, use https://github.ibm.com/dte-support/public.

 Linking directly to a specific Runbook can be done like this https://github.com/IBM/dte-support-public/blob/main/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/transfer_environment.md.
 Clicking that link takes the user directly to the Runbook with instructions on how to resolve their issue.